 Grantor hereby makes and declares the following limitations, restrictions and uses upon the Interval Estate, as restrictive and protective covenants running with such Glacier Village Units as are made subject to this Agreement from time to time, and binding upon each Original Owner, his heirs, personal representatives, administrators, successors and assigns so long as this Agreement shall remain in effect.
 This Agreement shall not, however, have any application to any condominium unit in Glacier Village which is not expressly made subject to this Agreement by the inclusion in the deed of the statement set forth in paragraph 3 hereof.

-During the Marketing Period the Grantor, it's successors or assigns, reserves the right to submit a condominium unit to the plan contained in the Interval Ownership Agreement.
+During the Marketing Period the Grantor, its successors or assigns, reserves the right to submit a condominium unit to the plan contained in the Interval Ownership Agreement.
 Further, the plan contained in the Interval Ownership Agreement shall not be available to purchasers or present owners of condominium units in the project, their successors or assigns except with the express prior written consent of the Grantor.
 Thereafter, any owner may submit a condominium unit to the plan contained in the Interval Ownership Agreement in accordance with such te1ms as may be contained herein and in accordance with the then current rules and regulations of the association governing submission of units to the plan contained in the Interval ownership Agreement.

+This Amendment to the Declaration of Protective Covenants and Interval Ownership Agreement for Glacier Village replaces and supersedes any prior Interval Ownership Agreement, including the Declaration of Protective Covenants and Interval Ownership Agreement for Glacier Village recorded as Document No.: 200800028035 with the Flathead County Clerk and Recorder and including the Declaration of Protective Covenants and Interval Ownership Agreement for Glacier Village recorded as Document No.: 200900003832 with the Flathead County Clerk and Recorder.

 DEFINITIONS: As used in this Agreement, the following words and terms shall have the following meanings:

 Interval Ownership Agreement Declaration of Protective Covenants and Alternate Year Interval Ownership Agreement for Glacier Village and any amendments thereto.